DurgaPritam/c0mpiled-2/README.md

 * No live web scraping
 * No real payments or integrations
-* Rule-based logic
+* Rule-based logic only
-* Demo-first design
+* Demo-first implementation
-* Beginner-friendly implementation
+* Beginner-friendly design choices

 ---

 ## Vision

-TrustMove UAE demonstrates how **adaptive city agents** can embed trust into everyday decisions — not by controlling users, but by helping them reason safely and transparently.
+TrustMove UAE illustrates how adaptive city agents can support everyday decisions by embedding trust, transparency, and practical reasoning into the relocation experience.